Visiting & Hiking in Saguaro National Park East | October 2015

-Now, just because it was under 100 degrees does not mean it’s comfortable hiking weather.
+However, just because it was under 100 degrees does not mean it’s comfortable hiking weather.
 We knew that right off the bat, and decided it was best if we just did the loop drive through the park.
-We stopped in the visitor’s center for some ideas for next time…which happened to be the next Friday!
+We stopped in the visitor’s center for some ideas for next time…which happened to be the following Friday!
 Read on…

 We stopped to grab a letterbox on our way back along the good ol’ Arizona Trail.
-We always enjoy the decorative gates or signs you’ll find along the trail, and the iron sign on this gate did not disappoint.
+We always enjoy the decorative gates or signs you’ll find along the trail, and especially enjoyed this iron sign on the gate at the beginning of this section of trail.

 The ripe fruit on the prickly pears caught my eye with every turn.
 Have they always been this red??
 I love the pops of color they add to the scenery.
 It almost looks like Christmas decor…and I’m okay with that. 🙂